-The school offers five different programmes of study leading to: Ph.D. in Computer Science, M.Tech.
+The school offers five different programmes of study leading to: Ph.D. in Computer Science, five year Integrated M.Tech. in Computer Science, M.Tech.
 (Computer Science), M.Tech.
 (Artificial Intelligence), M.Tech.
 (Information Technology) with specialization in Banking Technology & Information Security, in collaboration with IDRBT and M.C.A.
-In addition, the school also contributes and supports the M.Tech.
+In addition, the school also contributes and supports the of School of Physics, 5-year Integrated M.A. and M.Sc. courses.